 Think The Cabin in Mt Hawthorn that comes complete with a sultry fireplace – perfect for grabbing a bottle of red wine and relaxing on those plush leather couches.
 The Jazz Cellar on a Friday night with pizza, wine and sizzling hot chips is always a hit, as is the Swallow Bar in Maylands, The Odd Fellow in Fremantle, The Garden in Leederville, The Whipper Snapper Distillery in East Perth for some smooth spirits or Choo Choos or 399 bar in the city for an espresso martini hit.
 Check out some more cosy bars here.

-Winter in Perth doesn’t need to mean hibernation, although we all love a good couple of nights curled up on the couch with absolutely no commitments!
-For the times you do feel like venturing out; but the winter-blues are getting you down, perk up with a good pub feed, bottle of red or some live local music.
+Winter in Perth doesn’t need to mean hibernation, although we all love those nights curled up on the couch with absolutely no commitments!
+For the times you do feel like venturing out, but the winter blues are getting you down, perk up with a good pub feed, bottle of red or some live local music.

 This article is on behalf of Skydive Geronimo – Perth’s premium skydiving company with Drop Zones on Rottnest Island and in Busselton.